DocDBrown/RedKangarooBootLoader/CONTRIBUTING.md

-# Contributing to RedKangarooOS
+# Contributing to RedKangarooBootLoader

-Thank you for considering contributing to RedKangarooOS!
+Thank you for considering contributing to RedKangarooBootLoader!
 We appreciate your interest in improving our open-source Rust-based operating system.
 Whether you’re here to report bugs, suggest new features, contribute code, or enhance documentation, this guide will help you get started.

 The principle of finanical justice will apply to all contributors based on their contribution if this is operating system is comercialised.